Codefresh-Examples/Examples/README.md

 |body|no|./readme.md||
 |supportingFiles|no|none|files to highlight when browsing this example in Codefresh|

+> Note: concatenating `baseUrl` with other relative URLs in the same yaml should result in a valid URL

 ## Contributions

 Contributions are welcome!
 If you find any issue with one of the example, or want to request an example, feel free to open an issue.